yangfan-hu/Fast-SNN/README.md

 ## Semantic Segmentation

 [vedaseg](https://github.com/Media-Smart/vedaseg), an open source semantic segmentation toolbox based on PyTorch.

 ### Preparation
 About required packages and datasets, please refer to [README](https://github.com/Media-Smart/vedaseg/blob/master/README.md) in vedaseg for preparation.
+In the 'semantic segmentation' folder, we also prepare a merged README detailing everything.

 ### PASCAL VOC 2012